-The 2014 season marks Ian Stone's 21st year at the helm of the program.
-Already the winningest coach in St. John's women's soccer history with a record of 182-157-41 (.533), Stone is also a staple among women's soccer coaches in the BIG EAST.
+The winningest coach in St. John's women's soccer history, Ian Stone is a veteran of 21 seasons on the sideline in Queens, sporting a career record of 193-164-43 (.536).
 Bringing success to his teams on and off the pitch, Stone is a staple among BIG EAST women's soccer coaches and the third-longest tenured head coach at St. John's.

-A coach that values his team's classroom and character development, he has coached 11-straight (2003-2013) and 12 total squads that have earned the National Soccer Coaches Association of America (NSCAA) Team Academic Award.
+A coach that values his team's classroom and character development, Stone's squads received 11-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards from 2003-2013.

-He also boasts a player resume that includes 26 All-BIG EAST players and four BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
-Stone has also mentored four BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla in 2009 and Sarah Ashmore and Hailey Hemmer in 2013, and Georgia Kearney-Perry and Jen Gibbons in 2014.
-He also coached the 1994 BIG EAST Tournament Most Valuable Player Cristin Burtis.
+He also boasts a player resume that includes 30 All-BIG EAST players and seven BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
+Stone has also mentored six BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla in 2009, Sarah Ashmore and Hailey Hemmer in 2013, and Georgia Kearney-Perry and Jen Gibbons in 2014.
+He also coached the 1994 BIG EAST Tournament Most Valuable Player in Cristin Burtis.